alibaba/BizCharts/doc_en/api/guide.md

 ```
 [demo link](https://alibaba.github.io/BizCharts/demo-detail.html?code=demo/other/bullet-graph)

-## Guide component properties
+## Properties
-`<Guide>` Component is mainly used to manage the rendering of the child components below him, the property is updated, there is no property need to be configured.
+`<Guide>` Component is mainly used to manage the rendering of the child components and the property update of the child components that below it.
+It does not have properties that need to be configured.

 <span id = "line"></span>